Wilfred Lau: Career

 As the winner, Wilfred was signed to Capital Artists.
 His first job in Capital Artists was to appear as a guest in TVB's version of Edmond Leung's music video for the song 好朋友 (Good Friend).
 In the following 4 years, he hosted television shows on TVB.
 The company did not arrange Wilfred to record albums or songs.

 In 2001, Capital Artists withdrew its business in Hong Kong.
 Wilfred searched for other record companies but most of them turned him down.
 With the help from Eddie Ng who gave him the song "舊人" to save him time from finding and recording a demo, and after three years of searching, Go East Entertainment Co.
 Ltd, a subsidiary of Universal Music Group, signed him and arranged for him to record his debut album Start Up, which was released in 2004.
 His contract with Go East ended in October 2006.
 He is now signed to East Asia Music.

 Personal life

-Joey Yung and Wilfred Lau publicly announced their relationship in 2012.
-On April 28, they announced that they have broke up and they will continue being friends, supporting each other.
+Joey Yung and Lau publicly announced their relationship in 2012.
+On April 28, they announced that they broke up and will continue being friends, supporting each other.